 A lot of us use foil for everything from cooking to food storage to taking food on the go.
 It has had its uses in the past for families everywhere but there a plethora of better options to pick from these days.

-If you’re looking for eco friendly alternatives to aluminum foil, keep reading!
+If you’re looking for eco-friendly alternatives to aluminum foil, keep reading!
 In this blog post will will cover several cost-effective options and best alternatives to use instead.
-Look out at the end for the aluminum FAQ to learn a little more about why we should stop using aluminum foil with our food.
+First, check out our aluminum FAQ and bonus tips to learn a little more about why we should stop using aluminum foil with our food.

 Why is aluminum bad to use with food?